For urgent consular assistance call

 Hospitals and doctors generally require cash up-front before they'll treat you, even in an emergency.
 Sometimes they'll accept proof of your medical insurance.

 Hospital stays can be expensive.
-Costs often increase to 1000s of dollars.
+Costs often increase to thousands of dollars.
 The hospital might keep your passport until you pay.

 If you become seriously ill or injured, you'll need to be evacuated to a place with better facilities.
 Medical evacuation can be very expensive.